adityaraj5200/Spring-interview-QAs/More questions.md

 Using `@RestController` is recommended when you're building RESTful web services that primarily deal with data transfer and JSON/XML responses, while using `@Controller` might be more suitable for traditional web applications dealing with views and HTML templates.

-## Q. What is the auto-configuration feature of spring-boot?
+## Q.5: What is the auto-configuration feature of spring-boot?
 The auto-configuration feature in Spring Boot helps you to quickly set up a new application with minimal manual configuration.
 Spring Boot automatically configures common libraries, services, and infrastructure components based on the dependencies that are present in your project.

 When you start a Spring Boot application, it will search for specific starters (dependency configurations) in your classpath and apply the necessary configurations to enable those features.
 This process involves several aspects, including: